Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Map with ferry routes to Denmark from Germany

 From Denmark, there are several ways to travel to Germany.
 You can travel by one of the two ferries connecting Denmark to Germany: Gedser to Rostock or Rodby to Puttgarden.
-In the map above you can see these crossings from Denmark to Germany and vice versa.
+In the map above, you can see these crossings from Denmark to Germany and vice versa.

-Check availability and compare prices
+Timetable, availability, and compare prices

-An easy way to find a good price is by filling in the fields below:
+An easy way to find tickets for a ferry to Denmark from Germany is by filling in the fields below.

 Travel tip: Scandlines combi tickets